 Learn more about downloading files from the Code42 app.

 If you know when the files were deleted, you can view your entire backup as of a date before the files were deleted.
-From Restore Files (or Get Files Code42 app version 6.8.2 and earlier), click As of Today to open a calendar and select a previous date.
+From Restore Files, click As of Today to open a calendar and select a previous date.
 The Options screen refreshes with the files that were backed up as of that date, including any files that have since been deleted.

 To display or search deleted files from the Code42 console: